How to Install Odoo on Ubuntu

 Step 5: Install wkhtmltopdf

-The wkhtmltopdf set of open source tools helps render HTML pages into PDFs and images for generating reports in various formats.
+The wkhtmltopdf set of open-source tools helps render HTML pages into PDFs and images to generate reports in various formats.

-Press Y when asked to continue the installation.
-Wait for the process to complete before continuing.
+Wait for the process to complete before continuing to the next step.

 Step 6: Install and Configure Odoo